Ireland Labour Force Data · Census 2022

 Unemployment rate by electoral division, Census 2022 Switch to education → Switch to renting →

-A 5% national figure is a mean, not a reality.
-Within cities, individual electoral divisions record unemployment rates well above 15%.
+A 5% national ILO figure is an average, not a lived reality.
+Within cities, individual electoral divisions often sit well above that average.
 Adjacent EDs in the same postcode can diverge by 8 to 10 percentage points.
-County averages suppress this variation entirely.
+County averages hide all of this.

 Areas with the highest unemployment rates